 The photoreceptors are maximally concentrated in the central part of the retina.
 Whenever we look at anything, automatically the eyes turn and the image forms on this area.
 Nothing is out of focus!
 (Focusing system of our eyes frequently gets affected, which is then corrected by glasses/contact lens/laser)

 The retina is a curved structure and covers most of the rear part of the eye.
-This ensures a very large angle of view and very simple lens structure works fine.
+This ensures a very large angle of view and a very simple lens structure works fine.
 The curved structure also keeps every part of the retina at almost the same distance from the lens.
 On the other hand, the camera sensors/film is a flat structure and so the distance from the center of the sensor/film to the back of the lens is relatively less than from the peripheral part.
-This leads to all kinds of problems in cameras like softness of the image, light fall off causing vignetting, color aberrations etc.
+This leads to all kinds of problems in cameras like the softness of the image, light fall-off causing vignetting, color aberrations etc.

 Though practically the mind shows us only the central area clearly, the peripheral part is also visible.
-It is desaturated and blurred due to type and numbers of photoreceptors.
+It is desaturated and blurred due to the type and numbers of photoreceptors.
 Our brain actively participates in pressing unnecessary details and keeping us focused on whatever we are looking at.
 The peripheral vision helps only when something of importance happens (like a change in the scene or a movement).

-The cornea (curved transparent portion in the front of the eye) and the lens behind it work to focus the image on to the retina.
+The cornea (the curved transparent portion in the front of the eye) and the lens behind it work to focus the image on to the retina.
 Yes, the image formed on the retina is upside down.
 Is that not freaky?